ChangeWindows/ChangeWindows/README.md

 ## #13 Promotions
 Whenever a new channel within a release opens, ChangeWindows will now show this in the timeline with our new "Promotion"-event.

+## Fixed issues
+- 3f2b78a Fixes a spacing issue with the welcome buttons.